springernature/vpat/springerlink.md

 <td>
 Where user input errors are automatically detected in our own software, the items that are in error are identified to the user with warning text adjacent to the input field.
 We do not rely on visual characteristics alone (e.g. colour) to indicate user input errors.
 <br><br>
-In some parts of the site, we additionally use an aria-describedby property to associate error messages with invalid fields.
+In some parts of the site, we additionally use an <code>aria-describedby</code> property to associate error messages with invalid fields.
 <br><br>
 User account pages located at link.springer.com/account and pages located at checkout.springer.com unsemantically identify errors in label elements, which may be problematic for some types of Assistive Technology.
 </td>